struds/hmpps-electronic-monitoring-create-an-order/README.md

 3. And then either:
    - run tests in headless mode with `npm run int-test`
    - Or run tests with the cypress UI `npm run int-test-ui`

+#### Running end-to-end scenarios against the CEMO API

+1. For local running, start an API, test db and wiremock instance by:

+    `docker compose -f docker-compose-scenarios.yml up`

+2. Then run the server so that it can connect to the services in the docker network:

+    `npm run start-scenarios` (or `npm run start-scenarios:dev` to run with auto-restart on changes)

+3. And then either:
+   - run scenario tests in headless mode with `npm run int-scenarios`
+   - Or run tests with the cypress UI `npm run int-test-ui`

 ## Change log